Texas high courts hit by ransomware attack, refuse to pay

 The judicial branch has set up a temporary website and is working with the Texas Department of Information Resources and law enforcement to respond to the attack, according to the statement.
 It says the attack is not related to the courts’ shift to remote hearings during the coronavirus pandemic.

-The Texas Department of Information Resources and an FBI spokeswoman did not immediately respond to requests for comment.
+A Texas Department of Information Resources spokeswoman said questions should be directed to the courts.
+An FBI spokeswoman did not immediately respond to requests for comment.
 The hack follows a ransomware attack of unprecedented size that hit more than 20 local governments in Texas last summer.